Jump to content

 Container Property Values

-If you are using the for Containers tool, then in addition to object properties you can use container properties in your formulas.
+If you are using the Calculate Properties for Containers or the Calculate Properties for Connected Objects tool, then in addition to object properties you can use container properties in your formulas.
 This works the same way as the group properties.
 However the format for the container properties is as follows: [Parent|My Workload].

 Defining the units